 If you are absent from work during your pregnancy due to sickness, you will receive sick pay in the same manner as any other sickness absence, provided that you have not yet begun ordinary maternity leave.
-If, however, you are absent from work due to a pregnancy-related illness after the beginning of the fourth week before the EWC but before the date you have notified, or before you have notified a date on which you intend to commence your maternity leave, then your maternity leave will usually begin automatically on the day after the first day of your absence.
-You must notify the Council that you are absent from work wholly or partly because of pregnancy as soon as is reasonably practicable and, until your maternity leave commences, you are still required to comply with the reporting procedure set out in the section on Sickness Absence.
+If you are absent from work due to a pregnancy-related illness after the beginning of the fourth week before the EWC, then your maternity leave will usually begin automatically on the day after the first day of your absence.
+You must notify the Club that you are absent from work wholly or partly because of pregnancy as soon as is reasonably practicable and, until your maternity leave commences, you are still required to comply with the reporting procedure set out in the section on Sickness Absence.